“Do not go where the path may lead, go instead where there is no path and leave a trail.” ―Ralph Waldo Emerson

 The following year I was delighted to accept a place at the University of Birmingham to study sport and exercise sciences.
 My ambition at the time was to become a PE teacher and I was part of the 5% of freshers across the UK who had found their way back into education via the access course route2.

 Adjusting to life as a student was not easy at first.
 Having been out of education for a while, I remember struggling with the fundamental study skills.
 Maintaining focus during lectures was not easy, it took me an age to read anything, my grammar was below par, and I didn’t know where to begin when it came to revision strategies.
 After failing a couple of my earlier assessments I was close to deciding this venture wasn’t for me.
 But things improved.
-And three years later, there I was, in my graduation gown having achieved a first class degree.
-And the rest is history!
+And three years later, I was stood in my graduation gown having achieved a first class degree.
+And the rest is history, as they say.

 Looking back, I feel like along with the added challenges, my route into university also helped me to succeed.
 I’ve since spent time working in secondary schools on widening access schemes and giving talks to undergraduate students in hope of passing on some of the things that helped me along the way (and continue to do so).
 Whilst this post is for anyone taking the time to read it, I am mostly writing to students who’ve also followed an unconventional route into higher education, whether this be an access course, diploma, foundation degree, or perhaps through having had a gap in education before making your return.
 You may have faced challenges in getting to this point, but now that you’re here you have a wealth of personal strengths to draw from.